Skip to content

 To link to an external style sheet, use the <link> tag.

-The information included in the <style> tag is meant for browsers, that’s why the <style> tag is placed inside the <head> element.
-In case of having scripts in the page, they are placed after CSS code.
+The content of the <style> tag is meant for browsers, which is why it is placed inside the <head> element.
+Scripts on the page are typically placed after CSS code.

 It is possible to use more than one <style> element on one page.

-In the previous versions of HTML (up to HTML5) and in XHTML use type - <style type="text/css"> attribute with <style> tag.
+In earlier versions of HTML and in XHTML, the type="text/css" attribute was required with the <style> tag.

 Syntax